-On this sleepless, February night, I find myself standing by our master bedroom window, watching the quiet rustling of dried, palm leaves dancing in the mild breeze.
-The heat hangs in the air like an unannounced guest on a Saturday morning.
-I let the strap on my pink, satin nightdress fall off my shoulder, welcoming the coolness of the off-white wall against which I am leaning.
+On this February night, I find myself standing by our master bedroom window watching the quiet rustling of dried palm leaves dancing in a mild breeze.
+Heat hangs in the air like an unannounced guest on a Saturday morning.
+I let the strap on my satin nightdress slip off my shoulder, welcoming the coolness of the off-white wall against which I am leaning.
 The sky is dark and blue, littered with white twinkling lights and the occasional red winks of a Boeing bird in flight.
-Faint sounds of Rumba float across our cozy cul-de-sac from Ochi’s battery radio at the security office.
+Faint sounds of Rumba float across our cosy cul-de-sac from Ochi’s battery radio at the security office.

-On the rare occasions when the Mhindi hadn’t docked my pay for one alleged indiscretion or the other, we would buy gizzard from the local butchery and break out the fine china – which only meant actual matching plates in those days.
-While the food simmered, we would open our windows to keep them from sweating, and in poured the smooth voices of Franco, Tabu Ley, Papa Wemba…It was not our chosen genre of music, but having no radio of our own resigned our fate to the landlord’s mood and stereo.
-Luckily, he was consistently a Rumba man, and we both soon grew to love it – Kagwe more than me, though.
-He said it reminded him of his old man.
-Ten years later, I find myself here, in our five-bedroom maisonette, restless.
-Yet neither the dry heat, nor the nostalgia keeps me from sleep.
+On the rare occasions when the Mhindi hadn’t docked my pay for one alleged indiscretion or other, we would buy gizzard from the local butchery and break out the fine china – which only meant actual matching plates in those days.
+While the food simmered, we would open our windows to keep them from sweating and in poured the smooth voices of Franco, Tabu Ley, Papa Wemba…It was not our chosen genre of music but having no radio of our own, our fate was resigned to the landlord’s mood and stereo.
+Luckily, he was consistently a Rhumba man and we both soon grew to love it – Kagwe more than me.
+It reminded him of his old man.
+Ten years later, I’m in our five-bedroom maisonette, restless.
+It is neither the dry heat nor the nostalgia keeping me from sleep.

-The whirring of my husband’s Land Cruiser, accompanied by the rays of its headlights pouring through our golden colored sheers, draws me from my thoughts.
-I glance at the time on the brown, leather Longines watch resting on my bedside table – a gift from Kagwe, my husband, for my promotion to Senior Marketing Executive at the digital agency for which I work.
+The whirring of my husband’s Land Cruiser draws me from my thoughts.
+The rays of its headlights pour through the sheers as he pulls into the driveway.
+I glance at the time on a brown, leather watch resting on my bedside table – a gift from Kagwe for my promotion to Senior Marketing Executive at the digital agency where I work.

 “Thirsty Thursday,” he said when I brought it up last week.

 “Eh Njambi, leave my work schedule to me,” he sighed, propping himself up on his Lazy Boy chair.
 “Pass the remote.
-There’s a Man-U game going on.”
+There’s a match on.”
+With that, he closed the subject.

-Ay chief, open parking spot below the balcony.
+Mwai: Ay chief, open parking spot below the balcony.
 Where you at?
 6:56 PM

-Stuck at Nyayo, traffic.
+Kagwe: Stuck at Nyayo, traffic.
 6:57 PM

-She has to be if she imagines a cherry fragrance to be appealing.
-It is a sweet smell, but applied copiously – as I am sure she did since I can now smell it on him – it turns nauseating.
-There is no way Kagwe would find that attractive.
+I remember the slight smile on his face as he spoke on the phone down in his car.
+I recognize that look on him – amusement.
+She amuses him.
+I can’t imagine how, if she believes a cherry fragrance to be appealing.
+It can be a pleasant scent but when applied copiously – as I am sure she did since I can now smell it on him – it turns nauseating.
 She is obviously trying too hard.
-Yet, here I am, losing valuable minutes of my life and sleep, agonizing about it.
+Yet, here I am losing my beauty sleep and ageing with worry agonizing about it.
+Tsk.

-Crap!
+Sigh.
 It’s going to be one of those mornings.
-I stagger groggily to the shower and force myself awake with a cold stream.
-By the time I hit the road, traffic to town has already built up.
+I stagger to the shower and shock myself awake with a cold stream.
+By the time I hit the road, traffic to the central business district has already built up.